ahmadelmalah/trying-laravel-5.5/do.md

-## validation
+## Multiple Answers Feature

-remember you removed req on muli feature

-## store answer data based on the situation
+1-Revise validation on both client and server sides
+hint: you can make validation dynamic on client side front:when this tab is open required=false back:answer = "">return error message

 apply the same with update, then preview on heroku

 if OK

-go practice check function and update
+Update checking function to deal with multiple questions 1-special view based on checkboxes
+2-special check based on array status